eduMFA/eduMFA/doc/migration.rst

 Manual SQL fallback
 ~~~~~~~~~~~~~~~~~~~

-If automatic migration fails, apply the equivalent SQL changes:
+If automatic migration fails, apply the equivalent SQL changes as a last resort.

+- First, make sure that you're on the correct database version.

+  - ``edumfa-manage db -d /opt/edumfa/lib/edumfa/migrations current`` [1]_
+    should return ``5cb310101a1f``.
+  - Alternatively, you can just look at the single row in the
+    ``alembic_version`` table.
+It should have the same value.
+  - Only continue if this is the case!
+If not, update your database to that
+    version [2]_.

 - Rename table ``pidea_audit`` to ``mfa_audit``.
 - Rename table ``privacyideaserver`` to ``edumfaserver``.